MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

 2. Loop body is executed only if the condition evaluates to `true`
 3. Repeats

 > If the condition switches from evaluating to `true` to evaluating to `false` *during* step 2, the while loop won't stop until it ends and repeats step 1.

 ## For Loops

 Another common loop is the for loop.
 The for loop is useful when you need to loop through a set number of items.
-Let's say we want to loop through a set of numbers to add them up.
-Here is how you would do it:
+Let's say we want to loop through a set of numbers to add them up, here is how you would do it:

 ```java
 int number = 3;